 Charge batteries for automatic bilge pumps.

 Reduce dock or piling crash damage by securing old tires along the sides of the boat.
+Make sure you have the best docking equipment on your boat.

 Remove loose gear from the deck.
 Store it securely inside or at home.